smartive/zitadel-dart/README.md

-# Zitadel Dart
+# ZITADEL Dart

-This is the dart library for Zitadel.
+This is the dart library for ZITADEL and related utilities.

-Right now, there are two features included:

-- gRPC API bindings for clients and servers (usually you'll use the client)
-- Service Account authentication

-When using gRPC to communicate with the Zitadel API you can obtain an access token by logging in into Zitadel or use the provided service account class to authenticate.
+This library contains the compiled and generated [gRPC](https://grpc.io/) service clients for the ZITADEL API.

-Keep in mind, that you need to have the project audience of the Zitadel API if you want to access the API.
+Also it contains helpers to create the service clients to access the API.
+With two `MetadataProvider` (`accessTokenProvider` and `serviceAccountProvider`), the clients can be created with the correct authentication already in place.

-Head over to [the examples](./example) to see implementation examples.
+Head over to [the examples](./example) to see implementation examples for both cases.